eclipse/repairnator/doc/repairnator-config.md

 This attribute is optional.

 If a user wants to receive notification (see previous attribute), she should specify her email address on this attribute.
-Multiple address can be given separated by a comma: e.g. `NOTIFY_TO=john.doe@mailserver.com,jane.doe@anothersrv.fr`.
+Multiple addresses can be given separated by a comma: e.g., `NOTIFY_TO=john.doe@mailserver.com,jane.doe@anothersrv.fr`.

 Its default value is empty.